Varstrometry for Off-nucleus and Dual Subkiloparsec AGN (VODKA): Three Quadruply Lensed Quasars at Cosmic Noon in HST and JWST: Modeling

 \subsection{Model Robustness}

 In addition to the SIE mass model introduced above that describes the total mass of a galaxy, we also experiment with a ``composite" model, which characterizes the baryon and dark matter in a lens with two distinct profiles.
 For the baryonic/luminous mass i.e. the stellar halo, we adopt a \cite{1990ApJ...356..359H} model.
 For the dark matter halo, we choose a Navarro-Frenk-White (NFW; \citealt{1997ApJ...490..493N}) profile.
 Both models in their original forms require spherical symmetry and fall short of accounting for ellipticity in realistic halos.
 Thus, we utilize a modified version for the two proposed by \cite{2021PASP..133g4504O}, which uses cored steep ellipsoids (CSE; \citealt{1998ApJ...495..157K, 2001astro.ph..2341K}) to approximate an elliptical Hernquist and NFW halo.
 Such a composite model, when converged properly, yields very similar results to that from the SIE model, including the Einstein radius, ellipticity, and centroid position of a lens.
 We do not include results from this alternative model because with the composite model, two consecutive trials of fitting the same target with the same set of input parameters sometimes produce significantly different outcomes, especially parameters of the stellar halo profile.

 Certain parameters are more robust than others.
-We observe that for the same lens being modeled, the Einstein radius is usually the most stable and rarely changes across trials, followed by centroid positions that could change by $\sim 0.005''$ each trial, with ellipticity being the least robust parameter that would occasionally vary by more than $10\%$ in different trials.
+We observe that for the same lens being modeled, the Einstein radius is usually the most stable and rarely changes over by $\sim 0.001''$ across trials, followed by centroid positions that could change by up to $\sim 0.1''$ each trial, with ellipticity being the least robust parameter that would occasionally vary by more than $10\%$ in different trials.
 Fits using the SIE model demonstrate a similar hierarchy of parameter robustness: Einstein radius $>$ centroid position $>$ ellipticity.
-The magnitude of this run-to-run variability, especially for the ellipticity terms, exceeds the fitting uncertainties reported in Table~\ref{tab:para_combined}.
+The magnitude of this run-to-run variability is included in the uncertainties reported in Table~\ref{tab:para_combined}.
 We warn that exact ellipticity (and possibly orientation) of the mass model might be uncertain.